The-MSP-KB/MSP-Landscape/index.md

 ## UNDERSTANDING THE MSP LANDSCAPE

-Managed Service Providers (MSPs) play a crucial role in the IT services industry by managing and supporting their clients' IT infrastructure and systems.
-The MSP industry is dynamic and evolving, with a growing demand for IT services and solutions.
-By understanding their common services, and the overall landscape, you'll be better equipped to serve our MSP customers and contribute to Rewst's mission of empowering MSPs through automation and integration.
+In the IT services industry, Managed Service Providers (MSPs) are essential players who manage and provide support for their clients' IT infrastructure and systems.
+With a rising demand for IT services and solutions, the MSP industry is continuously evolving and dynamic.
+Familiarizing oneself with the common services offered and the overall landscape can enable better customer service and a clearer view of the market's direction.

 ## Table of Contents
 1. [What are MSPs?](#what-are-msps)